 This view does not propose that wave functions exist instantly throughout all space time.
 EPR, and everything else we observe, is consistent with wave functions expanding at the speed of light, it is only their resolution that occurs 'instantly'.
 The wave function of a particle that has the capability of splitting in two expands at the speed of light from the points at which that possibility exists.
 This expanding wave function is 'cut off' upon an interaction; the residue of the pre-interaction wave function continues outwards in space-time, but is not affected by subsequent interactions or resolutions.

-With this view, EPR becomes entirely a local experiment.
+Within this global view, EPR becomes a local experiment.
 First, we set up conditions so that a particle can "split into two".
 When the properties of one of the split particles is determined, the joint wave function is resolved to describe both particles, simultaneously with reference to the space-time at the now-determined point of split.
-If we were not aware of the conditions that provided for particle "splitting", there would be no correlation until we inferred the existence of those conditions by repeated observation.
+If we were not aware of the conditions that provided for particle "splitting", we would not be aware of any correlation until we inferred the existence of those conditions by repeated observation.

 Wave function resolution that is instantaneous relative to a single space-time might have applications in several cases of extreme space-time density.